apocalyptech/advmap/README.md

 room itself.
 Clicking on the main room itself will allow you to edit the room, add notes, and manually tweak any connections coming into/out of the room.

+The `D` key can be used to delete a room, and `H`/`V` can be used to toggle horizontal and vertical offset (useful in some circumstances to make maps look prettier).
+The offsets are also available as checkboxes inside the room edit dialog.

 Screenshots
 ===========